AugustinWinther/PHYS261/exercise_2/README.md

 \end{align*}
 ```

-And our new expression for our sum becomes
+And our new expression for the sum in the integral becomes

 ```math
 \begin{align*}